dextr-cloud/dextr-docs/docs/_pages/setup-guide.md

   nav: "docs"
 ---

-Setting up ConectPath is simple and can be done on your own schedule.
-The majority of the setup is done through the onboarding process, however, given the evolution of features in ConectPath, the following steps will provide access to additional features within ConectPath.
+Setting up ConnectPath is simple and can be done on your own schedule.
+The majority of the setup is done through the onboarding process, however, given the evolution of features in ConnectPath, the following steps will provide access to additional features within ConnectPath.

 #### 1 - Update LiveLook